 - Inhale the aroma, then slowly breathe it back.

 - As you take the first sip, focus on the flavor.
 How does it taste?

 - Pay attention to the moment as you swallow and feel the sensations of coffee/tea going down your throat.

 - Relish the experience without judging.

-Improve your wellbeing in just a few minutes
+Improve your well-being in just a few minutes

-Try to do some practice every day, perhaps on waking or in your lunch break – it doesn’t matter when.
+Try to do some practice every day, perhaps on waking or during your lunch break – it doesn’t matter when.
 You can even use the exercises when you need a little help to deal with stress or other difficult feelings.
 Over time you can build your skills and find mindfulness exercises to be effortless.